patteesolomon/SCKN/SCKN/README.md

 * Hello and Welcome to the README from Anarchy!
 * This is a project that is being developed by me,
-* Azuka Styer, and is being developed for the purpose
+* Solomon Pattee, and is being developed for the purpose
 * of creating a C++ application that can be run on the web.

 This README is a work in progress and will be updated as the project progresses.